carlosgonzal100/The-Final-Individual-Project-4-Repository-Don-t-touch-/README.md

+VERY IMPORTANT, TO VIEW THE FILE, NAVIGATE INTO The-Final-Individual-Project-4-Mobile-App-Development/IndividualProject3/ after cloning the project

 This project was made as my final project for my Mobile Application class at Farmingdale University.
 The project was built using Android Studio, the Kotlin coding language, and used a ROOM database.
 This Project was made with the Assistance of CHATGPT AI.